ahmet2mir/wildq/README.md

 wildq [--yaml|--json|--toml|--ini|--xml|--hcl> <jq filter> [file]
 ```

+There is also a shorter command `wq` comming with the package.

 Output is similar to `jq -MCr` (no color, no compact and no quote on single value)

 Like `jq cli`, wildq supports both of stdin and file to the function